Cost Accounting Standards: 2026 Changes

+Another proposed rule which would rescind CAS 407 (with some provisions moved to CAS 418) was issued as a Preliminary Rule in March 2026; the Final Rule has not yet been issued.

 CAS Applicability

 CAS applies to contracts, not contractors, through Federal Acquisition Regulation clauses.
 A company may have contracts that are subject to "full" CAS coverage (be required to follow all 19 standards), "modified" CAS coverage (required to follow only Standards 401, 402, 405, and 406), simultaneously have contracts that are subject to either modified or full coverage, or be exempt from coverage.
 However, a company under "full" coverage is not subject to a standard where it does not apply (e.g., a company which does not use standard costing does not have to comply with CAS 407).

-"Modified" coverage applies to contracts when a company receives a single CAS-covered award of US$7.5 million or more; this is known as the "Trigger" contract; modified coverage applies to all contracts that are not exempt from CAS until the company meets the criteria for "Full" coverage.
+Under Section 1806 of the 2026 NDAA, CAS coverage is as follows: